No matter how capable your team members are individually, they’ll never shine if they can’t work together.

 Why choose Asana?

-If you’re looking for a way to organize your team’s goals and connect them to your overall business mission — Asana is the team management app for you.
+If you’re looking for a way to organize your team’s goals and connect them to your overall business mission — Asana could be a good option.

 Asana has a clear layout that I easily got used to.
 Everything you may need is found in the left sidebar — your tasks, projects, teams, and an inbox with notifications, reports, home page, etc.